For Questions Please Contact:

-Aljosa Piric came to University of Miami after five seasons with Old Dominion University, where he was named the 2016 Wilson/ITA Coach of the Year for the Atlantic Region.
+Aljosa Piric (Al-O-sha PEEr-itch) came to Coral Gables after five seasons with Old Dominion University, where he was named the 2016 Wilson/ITA Coach of the Year for the Atlantic Region.
 In his last two seasons in Norfolk, Va., he led the Monarchs to a 37-8 record, propelling the mid-major team from unranked to a season-high No. 28 ITA mark in 2016.

 A native of Bosnia and Herzegovina, Piric is familiar with the Atlantic Coast Conference after serving as an assistant coach at Georgia Tech for three seasons, where he helped the Yellow Jackets to the NCAA Sweet 16 and a No. 13 ranking in 2011.
 Piric also has been a Bosnia and Herzegovina Davis Cup Team member, directed the Stamford Indoor Tennis Academy in New England and was the top singles and doubles player for the Richmond Spiders while in college.

-Only adding to the esteemed coach’s resume, Piric served as captain of 2014 Bosnia and Herzegovina Davis Cup team.
-In an impressive showing on April 10 Piric’s Bosnian squad defeated Finland in the quarterfinals of group play in thrilling fashion by the score of 3-2.
-In August of 2016, Piric led Bosnia and Herzegovina’s Davis Cup team into Group 1 of the competition by defeating Lithuania by the score of 5-0.
+Only adding to the esteemed coach’s resume, Piric was tabbed to help out the 2014 Bosnia and Herzegovina Davis Cup team.
+In an impressive showing on April 10, while serving as team captain, Piric’s Bosnian squad defeated Finland in the quarterfinals of group play in thrilling fashion by the score of 3-2.
+He also led Bosnia and Herzegovina in a 5-0 win against Lithuania, and advancment to the Group 1 of the Davis Cup competition in 2016.